metabarcoding/obitools4-doc/content/docs/cookbook/illumina/_index.md

 When using the result of a paired-end sequencing with supposedly overlapping forward and reverse reads, the first step is to assemble them in order to recover the corresponding full length sequence.

-The forward and reverse reads of the same fragment are located at the same line position in both fastqs files.
-These two files are used as inputs by the {{% obi obipairing %}} program to assembly of the forward and reverse reads.
+The forward and reverse reads of the same fragment are located at the same line position in both fastq files.
+These two files are used as inputs by the {{% obi obipairing %}} program to assemble the forward and reverse reads.
 This program then returns the reconstructed sequence as output:

 ```bash
 obipairing --min-identity=0.8 \